El Mariachi: Plot

-Meanwhile, Azul, who has no directions to Moco's home, takes Dominó with him and orders her to take him to Moco's, or Moco will kill the mariachi.
-Dominó agrees to save the Mariachi's life.
-When they arrive at Moco's gated compound, Azul pretends to take Dominó hostage in order to gain entry.
-Moco soon realizes that Dominó has fallen for the Mariachi and, in a fit of rage, shoots both her and Azul.
-Suddenly, the Mariachi arrives to find the woman he loves gunned down.
-Moco then shoots the Mariachi's left hand, rendering him useless as a guitar player, and proceeds to taunt and laugh at the Mariachi.
-Overcome with grief and rage, the Mariachi picks up Azul's gun with his right hand and kills Moco, avenging Dominó's death.
-Moco's surviving henchmen, seeing their leader dead, walk off carelessly and leave Moco's body and the wounded Mariachi behind.
+Meanwhile, Azul returns to Dominó's bar demanding his guitar case and orders her to take him to Moco, or Moco will kill the mariachi; she agrees to cooperate to save the Mariachi's life.
+When they arrive at Moco's gated compound, Azul pretends to take her hostage in order to gain entry.
+Moco soon realizes that she has fallen for the Mariachi and jealously shoots both her and Azul dead.
+Suddenly, the Mariachi, having regained consciousness, arrives on Dominó's motorcycle to find her gunned down in the courtyard.
+Furious at him for murdering his minions and stealing his girlfriend, Moco shoots the Mariachi's left hand, effectively rendering him useless as a guitarist, and proceeds to tauntingly laugh at him.
+Overcome with grief and rage, the Mariachi grabs Azul's gun with his right hand and kills Moco, avenging Dominó's death.
+Moco's surviving henchmen, seeing their leader dead, walk off carelessly and leave Moco's body and the wounded Mariachi behind, as Moco had consistently disrespected them.